affinitydb/doc/features.md

  * highly optimized B-link tree indexing engine, used for all indexes
  * transactional, dynamic, automatic and continuous multi-classification of objects, stored in indexes
  * multi-segment indexing
- * asynchronous query processing, for highly concurrent servers
+ * asynchronous query processing option, for highly concurrent servers
  * transactional full-text indexing
  * ability to use full-text search in combination with regular structured queries
+ * extensive support for data transformations in query results
  * [notifications](./terminology.md#notifications) for object-level changes as well as for classification changes
  * authenticated sessions
  * page-level AES [encryption](./terminology.md#encryption) and log encryption